linuxkit/linuxkit/docs/platform-hyperkit.md

 VMs over the network below.

-### Accessing services
+### Accessing network services

+`hyperkit` offers a number of ways for accessing network services running inside the LinuxKit VM from the host.
+These depend on the networking mode selected via `-networking`.
+The default mode is `docker-for-mac` where the same VPNkit instance is shared between LinuxKit VMs and the VM running as part of Docker for Mac.

+#### Access from the Docker for Mac VM (`-networking docker-for-mac`)

 The simplest way to access networking services exposed by a LinuxKit VM is to use a Docker for Mac container.
 For example, to access an ssh server in a LinuxKit VM, create a ssh client container from:

 ```
 FROM alpine:edge
 RUN apk add --no-cache openssh-client
 ```

 and then run

 ```
 docker build -t ssh .
 docker run --rm -ti -v ~/.ssh:/root/.ssh  ssh ssh <IP address of VM>
 ```

-### Forwarding ports to the host

-Ports can be forwarded to the host using a container with `socat` or with VPNKit which comes with Docker for Mac.

-#### Port forwarding with `socat`
+#### Forwarding ports with `socat`  (`-networking docker-for-mac`)

-A `socat` container can be used to proxy between the LinuxKit VM's ports and localhost.
-For example, to expose the redis port from the [RedisOS example](../examples/redis-os.yml), use this Dockerfile:
+A `socat` container on Docker for Mac can be used to proxy between the LinuxKit VM's ports and localhost.
+For example, to expose the redis port from the [RedisOS example](../examples/redis-os.yml), use this
+Dockerfile:

 ```
 FROM alpine:edge
 RUN apk add --no-cache socat